 Animal and Plant Health Inspection Service, USDA.

-We are adopting as a final rule, with one change, an interim rule that amended our citrus canker regulations to establish provisions under which eligible owners of commercial citrus groves may receive payments to replace commercial citrus trees removed because of citrus canker.
-The interim rule that provided for the payment of those funds was necessary to reduce the economic effect of the citrus canker quarantine on affected commercial citrus growers.
+We are amending our citrus canker regulations to establish provisions under which eligible owners of commercial citrus groves may receive payments to replace commercial citrus trees removed because of citrus canker.
+The payment of these funds is necessary in order to reduce the economic effect of the citrus canker quarantine on affected commercial citrus growers.

 FOR FURTHER INFORMATION CONTACT: